DavidFarrell/thingsithinkithink.blog/content/posts/2024/12-21-off-the-radar-ai-gems-for-2024.md

 draft: false
 ---

 Everyone has an exhaustive end of the year list.
-I don't but there were a coupld of things I got value from that I havne't seen anyone else posting about.
+I don't but there were a couple of things I got value from that I havne't seen anyone else posting about.

 ---